Hospital corpsman: Navy and Marine Corps training

 Hospital corpsmen can further specialize; they may undergo further training to become Special Amphibious Reconnaissance Corpsmen, or SARC.
 They are usually found in both the FMF Recon, Marine Division Recon and MARSOC units.
 They are trained and skilled in combat, including combatant swimming, opened/closed circuit scuba diving, military free-fall and amphibious operations.
 They act as advisers regarding health and injury prevention, and treat illnesses from decompression sickness as well as other conditions requiring hyperbaric treatment.

 Two hospital corpsmen assigned to the 1st Battalion, 5th Marines, treat a Marine wounded in Afghanistan in 2009.
 Both corpsman would later be awarded the Bronze Star Medal with Combat "V".

 Hospital corpsmen who have received the warfare designator of enlisted fleet marine force warfare specialist are highly trained members of the Hospital Corps who specialize in all aspects of working with the United States Marine Corps operating forces.
 Attainment of this designation is highly prized among all corpsmen.
 The enlisted fleet marine force warfare designation for hospital corpsmen is the only U.S. Navy warfare device awarded solely by a U.S. Marine Corps general officer.
 This awarding authority cannot be delegated to U.S. Navy officers.
 However, obtaining the title of "FMF" is a rigorous procedure and not every hospital corpsman who has been with a Marine Corps unit will wear the FMF warfare device.
 U.S. Navy officers in the medical community (Medical Corps (doctor), Nurse Corps, Dental Corps, Medical Service Corps) can earn and wear the officer equivalent to this insignia.
-Additionally any sailor attached to a USMC unit can earn and wear an FMF warfare device. (e.g., administrative rates such as logistic specialists) provided they complete all the qualifications for the FMF warfare specialist.
+Additionally any sailor attached to a USMC unit can earn and wear an FMF warfare device. (e.g., Religious Program specialists, or administrative rates such as logistic specialists) provided they complete all the qualifications for the FMF warfare specialist.